 Babesia microti, the causative agent, has been detected in blacklegged ticks and/or small mammal tissues in at least four fairly dispersed locations in Manitoba.
 A human case of babesiosis acquired in Manitoba has been reported.
-As of January 1st, 2015, Babesiosis will be considered a REPORTABLE disease.
+As of January 1st, 2015, Babesiosis is now a REPORTABLE disease.
 Symptoms may include: